SilvestriStefano/coreEntropy_neighborIFS/README.md

 - [ ] figure out another way to draw graphs other than Gephi
 - [ ] write a recursive function that erases vertices with out degree equal to 0.
 - [ ] import Mathematica notebooks (?)
+- [ ] write function that obtains the landing parameter in the Mandelbrot set from angle (check Wolf Jung's work)

 ### folder's description